Heej99/Hz-of-Diary/README.md

 4. Copy the value in model.cc into `ArduinoEmotionDiary/model.cpp`

-5. Run `ArduinoEmotionDiary.ino` according to your purpose.
+5. Run `src/ArduinoEmotionDiary/ArduinoEmotionDiary.ino` according to your purpose.
 To test interaction, define `RUN_BY_USER` in `constants.h` .
 To test data collection, comment it out.